sboult/waddles.website/docs/aws-architecture-v2.md

 - Site deployment cannot silently target another hosted zone.
 - DNS remains manual and separately approved; site deployment remains automatic for relevant `main` changes.
 - S3 is private and accessible only through CloudFront Origin Access Control.
+- PRs share one preview distribution and bucket; prefixes provide isolation without provisioning a distribution per PR.
+- Untrusted PR code never receives AWS credentials.
+Only a trusted default-branch workflow publishes the static artifact.
+- Preview cleanup is event-driven when the PR closes.
 - The application has no VPC, database, API, load balancer, container service, or always-on compute.
 - CDK bootstrap may still read its own standard SSM bootstrap-version parameter; this is separate from the removed application hosted-zone handoff.